Answering your Bridal Businesses questions on Inventory

 Shameless plug...
-Marissa's Inventory Course is available in Behind Bridal University, and it solves this problem for you.
+Marissa's Inventory Course is available, and it solves this problem for you.
 It analyzes not only your designers, but your silhouettes, necklines, and fabrics.
 Just because you like something and it looks similar to what you have that sells, buying more of it is not always the answer.

 You always have to go back to your numbers and say, where are the holes?
 Is it because sales are not performing with current designers?
 Is it because you're over inventory?
 Where are you under assorted?
 What do you have too much of that you need to move first?
 You shouldn't think that you need a new designer.
 You should be able to justify why you're gonna invest five figures in something new.